 Melvin is a member of the Fayette County Agronomy Club.
 Ohio Soybean Association, Ohio Corn and Wheat Growers Association, and has been a 4-H advisor.
 He is also a member of Grace Community Church where he is active on the finance, mission, and deacon boards.

 Gary Reiterman is completing his 27th year as a supervisor for the Fayette Soil & Water Conservation District.
 Reiterman lives in Madison Township with his wife, Sheila.
 He farms approximately 2,000 acres with his son, Mike.
 He also owns a feed elevator in Mt.
 Sterling, which is run by his son, John, and daughter-in-law, Nicol.
 Most of Reiterman’s soybeans and wheat are grown for seed production.
 Corn is grown for feed production.
 Malt barley is grown for seed production and malting purposes.
 Most of his crop ground is No-Till.

 Reiterman is a graduate of The Ohio State University and past president of the Fayette County Farm Bureau.
 He is a member of Ohio Foundation Seeds, Ohio Seed Improvement Association, and SW Ohio Corn Growers Association.
 He is a founding member of Origin Malts.
 He is a member of Grace United Methodist Church where he serves as a trustee and as an usher.

 Note: Bryan McClish did not provide any candidate information.

 The election of supervisors of the Fayette Soil & Water Conservation District will be held in accordance with Chapter 940 of the Ohio Revised Code.

-Aug.
-7 is the last day that absentee ballots may be requested by mail.
-All completed absentee ballots must be received at the Fayette SWCD office by 4 p.m. on Aug.
-12.
+All completed ballots must be received at the Fayette SWCD office by 4 p.m. on Aug.
+17, 2021.